catsoften/The-Powder-Toy/Wiki/elements/PHSP.md

 **Description:**  *Phosphorus.
 Highly flammable powder.*

 Burns for a while, emitting orange flame and ember.
 Melts at 280.5 C. Glows for 30 frames when it absorbs a photon.
+Can be used to dope SLCN (See SLCN wiki).
+Fertilizes PLNT (changes it to VINE).

 ## Technical
 #### Properties